lmaughan921/experience-manager-brand-portal.en/help/using/brand-portal-searching.md

 ---
 # Search assets on Brand Portal {#search-assets-on-brand-portal}

 Brand Portal search capability allows you to quickly search relevant assets using omnisearch, and facet search that uses filters to help you further narrow down your search.
 You can search assets at files or folder level and save your search results as smart collections.

-However, you cannot search assets of a collection using omnisearch or facet search.
+>[!NOTE]
+>
+>Brand Portal does not support Collection search using omnisearch.
+>
+>However, you can use [search filters to get the list of relevant collections](#search-collection).

 ## Search assets using Omnisearch {#search-assets-using-omnisearch}